nddao/IBM-Db2-zOS-samples/Files/README.md

 	* GLWRUN    : REXX module to drive the workload.

 	* SLEEP     : REXX function to wait x seconds.

+	* STRREPL   : REXX module to replace a string by another string for all members in a PDS dataset.

 ### 5. SGLWLOAD
 	LOAD modules for the GLW workload.